openbible-io/en_ust/README.md

   * *church* The UST will use some form of "**assembly/group of those who believe/trust in God**."
   * horns –– The Hebrew terms for the various kinds of horns should be rendered as follows in the UST: *qeren* = "**horn**;"  *shofar* = "**large horn**" or "**long horn**" (simply "horn" in ULT); *hatzotzerah* = "**trumpet**."
 The term *shofar* should never be translated as "trumpet" in either the ULT or UST.
   * Ark of the Covenant –– The UST will use the term "**sacred chest**" instead of "ark" for this specific item.
-  * Metaphors will be turned into either similies or plain, concrete language.
+  * Metaphors will be turned into either similes or plain, concrete language.
 Examples:
       * live in your heart: "become a part of you," "be joined to your spirit," "be as close to you as your own hearts."
       * hard heart: "refuse to obey."
   * A few abstract nouns are allowed because of the awkwardness or inadequacy of any English circumlocution.
 These include "**authority**" (when used of a person),"**sin**," "**behavior**," "**work**," "**thing**," "**time**," "**resource**,"  "**kingdom**," "**relationship**," and some nouns referring to speech ("**message**," "**saying**," etc.), although it is often possible to use a verb instead.